 "The trail could be the single biggest benefit for the region following the Kaikōura earthquake" - John Leggett, Mayor Marlborough District

-- Tourism: an asset will be created with the Cycleway, and it gives people another reason to travel to the Kaikōura - Marlborough region.
+- the trail adds another reason to travel to the Kaikōura - Marlborough region.
 It fits in with other tourism ventures throughout the region and will be available all year round due to the climate.

-- Recreation: the Trail enables people to access (what we think are) some of the most beautiful places in New Zealand, that would be inaccessible otherwise.
+- the trail enables people to access some of the most beautiful places in New Zealand, that would be inaccessible otherwise.

 "For the community it's a really exciting project, it's got the potential to provide slow, high-value traffic to an area that for the last 30 years has been pretty stagnant in it's growth" - John Hickman, Quake affected Ward resident

 Coastal Pacific Trail Timeline

 - November 2016 7.8 Magnitude earthquake destroys much of the road and rail corridor between Blenheim and Kaikōura

 - Jan 2017 Coastal Pacific Cycle Trail idea is first floated and gains political support

 - Mar 2017 Christchurch, Wellington, Marlborough, Kaikōura and Hurunui Mayors back the project

 - Jun 2017 Coastal Pacific Trail working group calls asks for feedback on where the route should go and what attractions it should highlight on the way from the Marlborough Sounds to Christchurch.
 Communities are invited to showcase their stories, history and beautiful spots normally hidden to travellers.

 - July 2017 - then-Transport Minister Simon Bridges announces funding for an 11-kilometre cycle and walkway from Okiwi Bay to Mangamaunu as part of NZTA and KiwiRails ongoing earthquake recovery work.